-Making these homemade air fryer maple donuts is as easy as whipping up a quick dough, forming your donuts, popping your pastries into a preheated air fryer, and finally dipping your warm and crispy donuts into a homemade maple glaze.
+Making these homemade maple air fryer doughnuts is as easy as whipping up a quick dough, forming your donuts, popping your pastries into a preheated air fryer, and finally dipping your warm and crispy donuts into a homemade maple glaze.

 All you really need are a few pantry staples, plenty of maple syrup, and an air fryer.
-In no time you’ll have a batch of warm, chewy, fall-inspired donuts that are guaranteed to please!
+In no time you’ll have a batch of warm, chewy, fall-inspired donuts with a delicious maple flavor that is guaranteed to please!

 No matter how you choose to serve these sweet, syrupy, and warming donuts I know they’ll be a big hit!

-You’re going to LOVE these air fryer maple donuts because they are:
+You’re going to LOVE these maple donuts because they are:

 - Made with ingredients you likely already have in your kitchen